bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 `ilcc_style` - Allows you to set your own style name.

-`ilcc_edit_text_capability` - Allows you to modify which capability is required for editing the cookie banner text (below the title) in the customizer.
-Defaults to `edit_theme_options`.
+`ilcc_edit_texts_capability` - Allows you to modify which capability is required for editing the texts in the cookie banner customizer option.
+Takes the current setting as the first argument.

-`ilcc_edit_title_capability` - Allows you to modify which capability is required for editing the cookie banner title in the customizer.
-Defaults to `edit_theme_options`.

-`ilcc_edit_button_capability` - Allows you to modify which capability is required for editing the cookie banner button label in the customizer.
-Defaults to `edit_theme_options`.

-`ilcc_edit_policy_url_capability` - Allows you to modify which capability is required for editing the policy URL in the customizer.
-Defaults to `edit_theme_options`.

 `ilcc_edit_style_capability` - Allows you to modify which capability is required for editing the cookie banner style in the customizer.
 Defaults to `edit_theme_options`.

 `ilcc_load_stylesheets` - (bool) Set if you want the stylesheets to be loaded or not.
 Defaults to true.

 `ilcc_enable_customizer` - Return false to disable all the customizer settings, if you'd like to prevent any user from changing any of the settings.

+`ilcc_preferences_cookie_name` - The name of the cookie that stores if a visitor has set their cookie preferences.

+`ilcc_categories_cookie_name` - The name of the cookie that stores the categories the visitor has opted in to.

+`ilcc_remember_duration` - How many days to remember the consent for.
+Defaults to 90.

 ## Translations
 Included in the package are translations for the following languages: